WxProg/D-D-s-Snacks-LLC/README.md

 ## Future Modifications

-While this is a demo version, we have big plans for the future:
+While this is a demo version, I have big plans for the future:

 1. **User Authentication**: For a personalized shopping experience.
 2. **Payment Gateway Integration**: To facilitate online payments.